SalomePlatform/adao/doc/en/reference.rst

     generator used to generate the ensemble.
 A convenient value is for example 1000.
 By default, the seed is left uninitialized, and so use the default initialization from the computer.

+**"ObserverTest"**

+  *Required commands*
+    *"Observers"*

+  *Tip for this command:*
+    Because *"CheckingPoint"* and *"ObservationOperator"* are required commands for ALL checking algorithms in the interface, you have to provide a value for them, despite the fact that these commands are not required for *"ObserverTest"*, and will not be used.
+The easiest way is to give "1" as a STRING for both, *"ObservationOperator"* having to be of type *Matrix*.

 Requirements for functions describing an operator
 -------------------------------------------------